 The grip shape is ideally suited to tasks like car maintenance since one-handed operation is easy, and the cool bullseye-shaped laser dot makes it simple to direct the point of interest.
 The 2.4-inch color screen (refreshing at 8.7Hz) provides plenty of confidence that you’re getting the right readings for your work, boosted by the MSX tech for a sharp view.

 The generous battery will provide five hours use in the workshop, and charges via the same USB connector which can be used to offload the saved images – up to 50,000 of which will fit on the built in 4GB.
 The system also allows for emissivity correction (manually or with 4 handy pre-sets), and includes a tripod mount in the bottom of the grip.

-Enthusiast mechanics may prefer to hunt down the cheaper TG165, an earlier FLIR product aimed at this category which still features a laser and IR thermometer, while the TG275 can perceive an even greater temperature range.
+Enthusiast mechanics may prefer to hunt down the cheaper TG165, an earlier FLIR product aimed at this category which still features a laser and IR thermometer, while the near-identical TG275 can perceive an even greater temperature range.